Are you a European Union citizen, European Economic Area citizen, or Swiss citizen living in the UK?

 - To live in the UK after 30 June 2021

-- Work here
+- To work here

-- Access public services such as:
+- To access public services such as:

 Check how Brexit will affect your personal situation.

 Part of the application process involves downloading a free App and scanning your immigrations documents to the Home Office in order to verify your immigration status.

 - If you are able to scan your own biometric passport or Biometric Resident Permit (BRP) document for this part of the process (or you post your non-biometric documents to the Home Office), then applying for EU Settlement is free of charge.

 - You can use a friend or family members' smartphone device.
 There are no security or privacy issues doing this because no personal data can be transferred to the person's phone

 - The EU Exit: ID Document Check App can be downloaded from Google Play or the Apple Store.

 - Check whether your device is compatible and find out how to use the EU Exit: ID Document Check App